Seaquest (video game): Gameplay

 The submarine has a limited amount of oxygen.
 The player must surface often in order to replenish the oxygen, but if the player resurfaces without any rescued divers, they will lose a life.
 If the player resurfaces with the maximum amount of divers, they will gain bonus points for the sub's remaining oxygen.
 Each time the player surfaces, the game's difficulty increases; enemies increase in number and speed.
 Eventually an enemy sub begins patrolling the surface, leaving the player without a safe haven.

-The player starts the game with 3 extra lives, and is awarded an additional extra life each time the player scores 10,000 points.
+The player starts the game with 3 extra lives and is awarded an additional extra life each time the player scores 10,000 points.

 Seaquest can be played single-player or with two players alternating turns.

-Reception

-Retro Gamer's Darran Jones wrote that the Atari and Activision titles of the Atari 2600 era featured fantastic box art on their covers and that the Seaquest title was one of the few to live up its cover saying "a shoot-'em-up at heart, it's developer, Steve Cartwright, mixed things up by giving you divers to rescue and a strict air supply to manage."
+Like other Activision 2600 games, this one had a patch you can send in to get.
+It required you to get a score of 50,000.
+You would send in a photo of your game showing this, and they'd send you an "achievement patch".

+Development

+Steve Cartwright designed Seaquest, and described the game as a reskin of the arcade game Defender (1981).
+He felt that the Atari 2600 adapted arcade games well, describing that most games of that era were "fast-paced arcade games because of this."

+Cartwright stated that there was a salvage company called "Seaquest Inc or something" that sued Activision for stealing their name for the game.
+He met the groups lawyers in Chicago and when explaining the title was original and not based on searching sunken ships or for treasure, the case was dismissed.

+Release and reception

+Seaquest was released in February 1983 for the Atari 2600.